Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 They love deep conversations, which engage their Fe and Ni functions, and they're deeply concerned with quality and authenticity in all they do.

-They love learning about what's in this world, questioning what's out there and how they can apply it their value system, and testing the waters to see what resonates with them spiritually.
-You know you're an INFJ 100% if you feel like a psychic to some degree—though this may make you feel like don't fit in that much with society.
+They love learning about what’s in this world, questioning what’s out there and how they can apply it to their value system, and testing the waters to see what resonates with them spiritually.
+You know you’re an INFJ 100% if you feel like a psychic to some degree — though this may make you feel like you don’t fit in with society.